OysterBuoy/OysterBuoy.github.io/_posts/2016-12-5-How-The-City-Has-Changed.md

 ***

 A new force has emerged to take control of the city.
-From the Enclave of Stone a new worship has arisen, the worship of the reincarnated Lord of Stone; Tharizdun.
-The necromancers of the Enclave of Stone have forced many of the people in the city to convert to worshipping the Eternal Lord of Stone.
+From the Enclave of Stone a new worship has arisen, the worship of the reincarnated Lord of Stone; Thazrin.
+The necromancers of the Enclave of Stone have forced many of the people in the city to convert to worshipping the Lord of Eternal Earth.

 There is a curfew in effect, none are permitted to walk the streets after 6pm.
 All of the standard city guard have been dismissed. and a new for patrols the city streets after curfew.